The Year 2009 marks an historic milestone for the law firm of Pellettieri Rabstein

 of its long history of success.
 A testament to PR&A's devotion to its clients is

-the fact that a substantial percentage of our business comes from former clients
+the fact that a substantial percentage of their business comes from former clients

 as well as new clients referred by former or existing clients.